 We use technology to communicate with friends and family, find never-ending entertainment options and do our schoolwork.
-Discover what it means to be a responsible digital citizen, expand your digital literacy, and become a successful online student.
+Discover what it means to be a literacy, and become a successful online student.
 Consider the best ways to find, create, and share information, learn to maximize information and communication technologies, and explore digital content creation, from emails and blogs to social media, videos, and podcasts.